Recognize RPOSD Grant Funding

 To acknowledge tax payers’ assistance, grantees are required to display RPOSD’s logo, in a manner most appropriate to the type of project or program funded, in perpetuity.

 The visual identity of the Regional Park and Open Space District (RPOSD) is represented and maintained through the standard usage of its logo, seal, typefaces, color palettes, and design templates by us and our partners.
-Adherence to the branding guidelines outlined on this page will develop greater awareness of RPOSD grant-funded projects, highlighting the use of tax payer dollars and the benefits to the community and park-goers across Los Angeles County.
+Adherence to our Branding Policy stated in the Grants Administration Manual and the branding guidelines outlined on this page will develop greater awareness of RPOSD grant-funded projects, highlighting the use of tax payer dollars and the benefits to the community and park-goers across Los Angeles County.

 The RPOSD logo represents our commitment to serving as stewards of parklands through funding projects and programs to build healthy and resilient communities.
 The unique typographical treatment of our name reflects a welcoming nostalgia as well as conveys a strong, professional look.
 The simplistic design and imagery, of various aspects of nature with a vanishing point, creates a sense of openness and adventure that RPOSD aims to achieve for Los Angeles County.
 RPOSD is a government entity with its primary focus on advocating for quality parks and open space for the public.

 Our colors are bold, harmonious, and fresh.
 If the usage of the RPOSD brand cannot meet the color specifications, it is recommended that the logo and icons are used in black and white only.